-Trying to dominate, between 395 and 386 Sparta fought numerous little wars.
+In policing the Greek states between 395 and 386, Sparta fought numerous little wars.
 It fought against a coalition that included Boeotia, Corinth, Argos and Athens.
-Then Greeks under Persian rule in Asia Minor rebelled again against Persian rule, and they asked Sparta to act on its claim as the defender of liberty for Greeks.
-The Spartans had promised Persia that they would recognize Persia's power over the Greeks in Asia Minor, but now Sparta tried to redeem itself as the defender of all Greeks, and it went to war against Persia.
-As usual, wars were debilitating rather than giving strength to a power., Military operations weakened Sparta.
+Greeks in Asia Minor rebelled again against Persian rule, and they asked Sparta to act on its claim as the defender of liberty for Greeks.
+The Spartans had promised the Persians that they would recognize Persia's power over the Greeks in Asia Minor, but now Sparta tried to redeem itself as the claimed defender of all Greeks and went to war against the Persians.
+As usual, wars were debilitating, and military operations weakened Sparta.
 This encouraged Greek cities to form a coalition against Sparta.
-In response, Sparta made peace again with Persia, which offended many Greeks.
-Athens was able to create a maritime confederacy that included most of its former allies, and Thebes and Athens fought skirmishes against Sparta.
-In 371, believing that it was defending its dominant position in Greece, Sparta moved against Thebes.
-The Thebans defeated Sparta's army at the Battle of Leuctra, destroying the myth that Sparta's army was invincible.
-Greeks far and wide recognized that Sparta's domination of Greece had ended.
-New coalitions were formed.
-Thebes was the strongest military power, and, to check Theban power, Athens joined a coalition with the humbled Sparta and the city-states of Elis, Achaea, and Mantinea.
+In response, Sparta again made peace again with Persia, which offended many Greeks.
+It was more than thirty years since the Great Peloponnesian War and enough time for changed attitudes.
+Athens was able to create a maritime confederacy that included most of its former allies.
+Athens and Thebes fought skirmishes against Sparta.
+In 378, believing that it was defending its dominant position in Greece, Sparta moved against Thebes.
+In 371, the Thebans defeated Sparta's army at the Battle of Leuctra, destroying the myth that Sparta's army was invincible.
+Greeks far and wide were on their way to recognizing that Sparta's domination of Greece had ended.
+Then Greek cites turned against Thebes and its dominance ended at the Battle of Mantinea in 362, with Athens and Sparta on the same side with Ellis and other cities.

-Macedonia had timber, great mines, sheep, cattle and pastures for raising horses.
-Macedonia was developing agriculturally.
-Macedonians were hardy, unaccustomed to soft living and luxuries and many men who lived for war.
-Philip encourage trade, which provided him with more revenue.
+To the north of Greece were the Macedonians, descendants of the Dorian Greeks.
+They worshiped Greek gods but spoke a dialect of Greek that the Greeks south of them found difficult to understand.
+Greeks to the south of them thought them uncouth barbarians.
+But as a nation, the Macedonians were united politically into something bigger than a city-state. (map) It was a nation that had been unified by the monarch Philip II, a nation that had timber, great mines, herds of sheep, cattle, good pasture for raising horses, and it was developing agriculturally.
+The Macedonians were hardy, unaccustomed to soft living and luxuries, and many of them lived for war.
+Philip encouraged trade, which provided him with more revenue.
 He had an army that was highly disciplined, with a cavalry better at horsemanship than were the Greeks.
-It had siege weapons, and it had a new formation called the phalanx: rows of soldiers packed closely together, unweighted by body armor and carrying pikes fifteen feet long, longer that those carried by the Greeks to the south.
+Macedon had siege weapons, and it had a new formation called the phalanx: rows of soldiers packed closely together unweighted by body armor and carrying pikes fifteen feet long, longer than those carried by Greeks to their south.

-In the year 336, following a conflict between Philip II and one of his many wives, Alexander's mother, Olympias.
-Doubt arose concerning Alexander's legitimacy.
-Philip was assassinated.
+Philip had a son who was one of his generals: eventually to be known as Alexander the Great.
+In the year 336, when Alexander was twenty and already a successful general, a conflict arose between Philip and one of his many wives, Olympias, Alexander's mother, and doubt was raised concerning Alexander's legitimacy.
+Then Philip was assassinated.
 Alexander held an inquiry that concluded that the assassination was the work of Persian agents.
-Historians don't know.
-Alexander was recognized as Philip's successor, and he took over Philip's plan to expand against Persian rule of Greeks in Asia Minor.
-A great expansion and a new era, the Hellenistic Era, was about to unfold.
+Historians are not sure who was responsible.
+Alexander stayed close to his mother and was recognized as Philip's successor.
+He took over Philip's plan to expand against Persian rule of Greeks in Asia Minor.
+A new expansion and a new era — the Hellenistic Era — was about to unfold.